-In such situations, in anime and American narratives alike, we expect the male protagonist to have their zest for life reinvigorated by a kooky girl.
+In such situations, we expect the male protagonist to have their zest for life reinvigorated by a kooky girl.
 Maho Minami, who Tanaka later falls for, does have a whiff of the ‘manic pixie dream girl’ archetype about her, though she’s altogether more confrontational, abrasive and, best of all, challenging.
 But it’s her older brother, the guitar whizz Ryusuke who changes Tanaka’s life.

 Beck rubs shoulders with Perfect Blue and Nana on Studio Madhouse’s roster, both of which are touchstones of the series.
 In the case of Perfect Blue, the link is visual rather than thematic.
 The punk DIY ethos of the bands in Beck stands in stark contrast with the noxious inner workings of celebrity culture in Perfect Blue.
-But both the filmic editing and leisurely pace are reminiscent of Kon’s deliberate and effortless storytelling.
+But both the filmic editing and leisurely pace are reminiscent of Satoshi Kon’s deliberate and effortless storytelling.
 Beck likewise is masterfully constructed, carefully considered, and although it owes much of its style to Takahiro Sakuishi’s original manga (under the pen name Harold Sakuishi), Beck sets itself apart with a style conscious of TV and, more specifically, film.
 Madhouse’s anime is indebted to American independent cinema, even with the original aspect ratio rather than widescreen.